 If most new bloggers see early success because they write income reports then let me know that is the reason.

-I’m sure you dream of building a great blog empire for yourself and become an authority on blogging.
+I’m sure you dream of building a great blog empire for yourself and becoming an authority on blogging.
 If that is the case then you need to TEACH your audience what you’re doing so they can learn.

 Trust me when I say that there are people reading your income reports and leaving completely frustrated because the only thing they go out of them is that you promoted Bluehost and write income reports.